On the wake and flapping dynamics of different aspect ratio flags: Conclusion

 \section{Conclusion}

 We report systematic experimental measurements of rectangular flags in the post-critical flapping regime.
 Finite height flags, with lower aspect ratios, display different kinematics than quasi two-dimensional flags of large aspect ratio.
 The dimensionless flapping frequency, wave speed, and mean drag coefficient decrease with decreasing aspect ratio.
 Edge effects reduce the dynamic pressure difference across the flag leading to a lower wave speed.
 The constant dimensionless wave length for a given flapping regime induces a reduction of flapping frequency and tip speed.
 With lower tip speed and stronger edge effects, less vorticity is released in the wake and vortices do not roll up any more.
 The typical length scale to predict the reduction in released circulation during half a stroke should include the height to account for the three-dimensional nature of the wake.
 The ratio of the area over the perimeter $L^*$, and the square root of area $\sqrt{LH}$ include both the information of the height and the length and are suitable scale parameters for the circulation of different aspect ratio flags.
-We measure a spread in the mean drag coefficient for flags of different aspect ratios and mass ratios.
-We provide a systematic verification of a kinematic model based on the tip velocity squared and the inverse of the mass ratio and show a good agreement for $\kindex{\bar{C}}{x}$ ranging from \numrange{0}{0.55}.
+We measure a spread in the mean drag coefficient for flags of different aspect ratios and mass ratios, confirming the enigma that already puzzled \cite{taneda_waving_1968}.
+We show that the evolution of drag with flow velocity follows three regimes depending on its flapping state, almost no drag in the stable regime, a transition phase with a linear increase of drag with $\Uinf$, and a quadratic regime with constant mean drag coefficient.
+We show that the typical planar area, or the projected area are not sufficient to explain the spread of measured mean drag coefficient $\kindex{\bar{C}}{x}$ ranging from \numrange{0}{0.55}.
+By revisiting the model proposed by \cite{thoma_schlenkernde_1939}, we show that the characteristic velocity scale is the tip velocity.
+This empirical model also shows that the reduction of tip frequency with decreasing aspect ratio, that we explained from the pressure weakening, drives the reduction of mean drag coefficient for shorter flags.